KEAML-JLU/Meta-GPS/README.md

 python train_gps.py --dataset [dataset]
 ```

+## Extension
+Our extension work can be found here.

 ### Cite
 If you find our work can help your research, please cite our work! <br>
 ```